What is ARPU? Calculate & Optimize Average Revenue Per User

 So to better understand ARPU, let's take a deep dive into what it is, why it's important, and ways that you can optimize this metric to catapult the success of your SaaS business.

-ARPU stands for average revenue per user, or in some cases, average revenue per unit.
-ARPU is a formula used to calculate average revenue received per user, or unit, over a period of time.
-This calculation allows businesses to deepen their analysis of growth potential on a per-customer level and helps them model revenue generation capacity.
-ARPU calculation is performed by dividing total revenue by average users during a specific period.
+Average revenue per user (ARPU) is a measure of the revenue generated by each user over a given period of time, taken as an average.
+ARPU can be used by any business, but it's more relevant for those with a recurring revenue model - SaaS in particular.
+It allows businesses to deepen their analysis of growth potential on a per-customer level and helps them model revenue generation capacity.
 Due to its role in modeling growth, ARPU is one of the most critical revenue metrics for SaaS subscription businesses.

 Understanding your ARPU figure is a birds-eye view into how well your SaaS company is actually doing, especially when breaking down the information by segment and cohort.
 The higher the ARPU for a company, the better the chance that the company is able to extract more cash in the future.
 Additionally, if you're able to have a high ARPU relative to the value you're providing or the company's revenue, you know you have a product that's driving a better value ratio.
 In summary, though, here's why APRU is important: